 Nairobi is possibly the best place in Africa to stock up on crafts and curios.
-The quality and prices of goods is not matched elsewhere, so make the most of a stay here to stock up.
-The local vendors will test your bargaining skills so be prepared to haggle.
-Typical souvenirs include Kamba woodcarvings, African masks, Kisii soapstone carvings, Masai beadwork, colourful fabrics, handmade rugs, and the distinctive square cloth known as kangas or kikhois.
+The quality and prices of goods is unmatched so make the most of a stay here to stock up.
+Local vendors will test your bargaining skills so be prepared to haggle over typical souvenirs such as Kamba woodcarvings, African masks and Kisii soapstone carvings, as well as Maasai beadwork, colourful fabrics and the distinctive square cloth known as kanga and kikoi.

 Become our Nairobi Travel Expert